SAP-archive/btp-extend-workflow-cai-msteams/Part2/README.md

 # SAP Workflow Management: create leave request workflow

-The objective of this part is to create leave request workflow, deploy and run it on BTP.
+The objective of this part is to create leave request workflow, deploy and run it on SAP BTP.
 Also understand the basic concepts how it works.

-## Step 1 - Business Application Studio getting started
+## Step 1 - SAP Business Application Studio getting started

 ### 1.1.
-Launch Business Application Studio from BTP cockpit
+Launch SAP Business Application Studio from SAP BTP cockpit

    ![BAS launch](./images/bas_launch.png)